-- [3] The Claimant worked as a health care worker in a seniors' home.
-Following a provincial health order, her employer told her she had to provide proof of vaccination against COVID-19 to remain in her job.
-The employer asked her to provide proof of vaccination by October 12, 2021.
+- [3] The Claimant worked for an airline.
+Her employer introduced a vaccination policy.
+Her employer told her she had to provide proof of vaccination against COVID-19 to remain in her job.
+The employer asked her to provide proof of vaccination by October 30, 2021.
 The Claimant wasn't vaccinated by the employer's deadline.
 So, the employer suspended her. - [4] The Claimant says she didn't stop working because of misconduct.
-She says she has religious reasons for refusing the COVID-19 vaccine.
-She says her collective agreement doesn't require untested vaccines. - [5] The Commission says the Claimant was suspended because of misconduct.
+She says this is because her employer changed the conditions of her employment by requiring vaccination.
+She says her employer should have granted her an exemption from the vaccination policy for spiritual reasons.
+She says she has real fears about the safety of the COVID-19 vaccine. - [5] The Commission says the Claimant was suspended because of misconduct.
 The Commission says the Claimant knew that her employer required her to be vaccinated against COVID-19.
 The Commission says the Claimant knew she couldn't work if she wasn't vaccinated.